andreikop/enki/doc/devindex.rst

 Developer (internal) documentation
 ==================================
-MkS is divided onto 3 parts: **core** **lib** and **plugins**

-Core
+MkS consists of 4 major packages:

+mks.core

 * creates basic user interface
 * provides basic functionality for user
 * contains plugin API for extend functionality

-Lib
+mks.lib

-* Consists of code, which is not used by core, but, may be used by more than one plugin.
+* Code, which is not used by core, but, may be used by more than one plugin.
 I.e. common widgets.

-Plugin
+mks.plugins

 * provides additional useful functionality for user.
 Example - File Browser
 * extends core functionality
 * provides some API for other plugins.
 NOT DESIRED.
 It's better to try to avoid plugin to plugin dependencies

-Main difference of core and plugins - plugin definitely knows about core API, architecture, functionality, but core must not know anything about a plugin.
+mks.fresh

+* Few GUI widgets.
+Ported from https://github.com/pasnox/fresh.
+Documented `here <http://api.monkeystudio.org/fresh/>`_.

 Plugin API documentation
 ------------------------